Everyday Devotion

 ›

-When most people hear the word mindfulness , they often imagine someone sitting cross-legged, eyes closed, silently meditating in a quiet r...
+When most people hear the word mindfulness , they picture someone sitting cross-legged in silence, eyes closed, completely still.
+While medi...

 ›

-The Four Noble Truths: A Timeless Diagnosis of Suffering
+The Four Noble Truths: A Timeless Guide to Understanding Suffering and Inner Freedom

 ›

-Over two and a half millennia ago, in the lush foothills of ancient India, a young prince named Siddhartha Gautama made a decision that woul...
+More than two and a half millennia ago, in the quiet foothills of ancient India, a profound shift in human understanding began with a single...

 Home